jan-dh/sketch-tailwind/README.md

 - 🛠 Test current setup
 - 🔥 Add Plugin Icon
 - 🚀 Add more possible exports
-- 🎨 Maybe create a styleguide template in Sketch with correct naming conventions in place.
+- 🎨 Create a styleguide template for Sketch with correct naming conventions in place

 ## License